peregin55/travel/README.md

 travel
 =========
 Service that will construct a travel plan based on places you would like to go.
-For instance, if you would like to travel from Boston to San Francisco, Peru, New Dehli, and Paris for a duration of 6 months, enter the following URL:
+For instance, if you would like to create a travel plan to go from Boston to San Francisco, Peru, New Dehli, and Paris for a duration of 6 months, enter the following URL:

     http://localhost:9000/itinerary?loc=Boston&loc=San+Francisco&loc=Peru&loc=New+Delhi&loc=Paris&months=6

 The service will perform the following steps:
   1. Use Google APIs to query for the latitude and longitude for the given locations
   2. Generate a complete graph representing all of the locations, weighted by the geodetic distance
   3. Construct a minimum spanning tree of locations
   4. Iterate over the MST, starting at the first location entered, and iterate back for the return journey

+## build and run
+After downloading the source, navigate to the root of the project and use the following command to build and start a local server:

+    sbt run

+In order to build the service you will need proper JVM/Scala environment with Scala Build Tool (SBT).

-## Sample Output
+## Sample Response
 ```
 {
     "name": "Trip",